Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

-The major subroutine /moldyn/ calculates the magnetic field equation, current density and the tranverse electric field equation, the correction of the longitudinal electric field, the longitudinal electric field equation, the forces calculation, and advancement of positions and momenta.
+The major subroutine /moldyn/ calculates the magnetic field equation, current density and the tranverse electric field equation, the correction of the longitudinal electric field, the longitudinal electric field equation, the forces calculation, and advancement of positions and momenta toward the next time step.

 ### Courant Condition and Real-Mass Simulation ###